 Instead, try one of these methods to speed up the healing process:

-- Spot treatment: look for maximum-strength ingredients like benzoyl peroxide (find it in SLMD BP Spot Treatment) or salicylic acid (look for roll-on SLMD Salicylic Acid Spot Treatment).
-Acne patches like ultra-translucent SLMD Spot Check are a great option because they help prevent picking or popping.
+- Spot treatment: look for maximum-strength ingredients like benzoyl peroxide (find it in SLMD BP Acne Spot Treatment) or salicylic acid (like SLMD Salicylic Acid Spot Treatment).
+Acne patches like ultra-translucent SLMD Salicylic Acid Pimple Patches are a great option because they help prevent picking or popping.

 - Warm compress: apply a warm (not hot!) washcloth to the cyst for about 10 minutes, several times a day.
 The theory is that gentle heat helps loosen the pus inside the cyst so that it can be better expelled by the lymphatic system.